23ds1000051/tds_project_1/README.md

 This project gathers detailed insights into GitHub users and their repositories, focusing on critical metrics like location, follower count, programming languages, licensing, and popularity trends.
 Using the GitHub API, it reveals key data points and trends among a targeted user group.

 ### Key Highlights
-#### Efficient Data Collection: Data was meticulously gathered from the GitHub API, focusing on users based in Hyderabad with over 50 followers.
-Comprehensive profile and repository details were retrieved using pagination, capturing up to 500 repositories per user.
+#### Efficient Data Collection:
+Data was systematically gathered from the GitHub API, targeting users located in Hyderabad with over 50 followers.
+To ensure comprehensive insights, the collection process included multiple stages:

+  - User Filtering and Selection: Using location filters and follower thresholds, we initially narrowed down users     specifically from Hyderabad with at least 50 followers.
+This refined selection allowed for an analysis of the      more active and potentially influential users in this region.
+  - Detailed Profile Retrieval: For each user in our target group, we performed additional API requests to gather      extensive profile details, including bio, company affiliation, email (if available), and account creation          date.
+This allowed for an in-depth look at the professional backgrounds and career trajectories within this        user subset.
+  - Repository-Level Insights: Each selected user's repositories were then retrieved with pagination, ensuring up      to 500 repositories per user.
+This approach captured repository-specific data such as programming language,        license type, star count, and project visibility, helping identify trends in popular languages, licensing          choices, and project scale.

+Data Completeness and Quality: By structuring the collection process to use pagination and limit the number of requests, we ensured data completeness while respecting API rate limits.
+This method provided a holistic view of both individual user profiles and broader repository metrics without sacrificing data quality.
+This structured, multi-stage approach ensured that we captured both high-level and granular insights, allowing us to uncover significant trends and actionable data on GitHub’s developer community in Hyderabad.

-#### Surprising Findings: Despite JavaScript's popularity, the MIT license leads as the most common, signaling a preference for permissive licensing.
+#### Surprising Findings:
+Despite JavaScript's popularity, the MIT license leads as the most common, signaling a preference for permissive licensing.
 Additionally, many popular users are not marked as "hireable," despite high visibility in the community.

-#### Developer Recommendation: Developers aiming to increase impact should consider contributing to repositories with high star counts under permissive licenses like MIT for broader visibility.
+#### Developer Recommendation:
+Developers aiming to increase impact should consider contributing to repositories with high star counts under permissive licenses like MIT for broader visibility.

 ### Project Overview